Are air conditioning costs a worthwhile investment as we experience hotter weather in the UK?

 What is the cheapest type of air conditioning?

-The lowest air conditioning cost you can expect to pay is for a portable model.
+The lowest air conditioning cost you can expect to pay is for a portable model rather than a fixed system.
 These units, as the name suggests, are portable and can be moved from room to room as required.
 The best portable air conditioners start at around £250 and have no installation costs.

 If you're wondering how does a portable air conditioning unit work, "a portable air conditioner is a convenient and flexible cooling solution without the commitment and expense of a fixed air conditioning system," explains Chris Michael, managing director at Meaco.
 "They are compact and can be easily ported from room-to-room.
 They don't require professional installation and after the summer season has ended can be stored away.
 Some models have dual heating functionality so that they can be used in the winter to keep warm too."